 What would be the biggest possible tobacco control measure?
 That would be a proposed rule lowering nicotine levels in cigarettes with a view to making “Very Low Nicotine Cigarettes” (VLNC) sub-addictive – thereby persuading adults to quit and adolescents to never start.
 The trouble is that consumers, markets, producers, and criminal networks have a way of thwarting such bold ambitions.

 The centrepiece of a comprehensive strategy.
-In July 2017, this measure was announced as the centrepiece of FDA’s strategy for tobacco/nicotine – a multi-year roadmap.
-It seems to have run out of road in less than three years, perhaps reaching a dead end with the departure of Scott Gottlieb – its most visible backer (speech, July 2017).
+In July 2017, this measure was announced as the centrepiece of FDA’s strategy for tobacco/nicotine – a multi-year roadmap with an enthusiastic backer in Scott Gottlieb, then FDA Commissioner (speech, July 2017).
 It caused quite an earthquake at the time and precipitated a sell-off in tobacco stocks that they have not so far fully recovered from.

 I have always been sceptical about this measure.
 Here are twenty reasons to be sceptical.